CarolaHeinzel/Flat-Likelihood-in-the-Admixture-Model/README.md

 # Flat-Likelihood-in-the-Admixture-Model

 Here, we just describe briefly what the data in this repository is for.
-For detailed information, please read the Dokumentation.<br>
+For detailed information, please read the documentation.<br>

 Researchers can use different functions to maximize/minimize: <br>
 (I) Maximize and minimize the IA for every individuals in every population <br>